shigedangao/lymui-node/README.md

 If you want me to add a new color type or if you want to add a new color type please open an issue in this repo.

 ## Changelog

+* 1.1.1a
+* * Fix incorrect dependencies resulting to an impossibility to install the package

 * 1.1.1
 * * Bump liblymui version to 1.2.2